 In recent years, we have been honoured to have presenters such as Gyles Brandreth and BBC’s Fiona Bruce host this annual spectacular.

-Our conductor of the English National Philharmonic Orchestra, leads an enjoyable and varied programme suited to all musical tastes.
+The conductor of the English National Philharmonic Orchestra leads an enjoyable and varied programme suited to all musical tastes.
 The first half of this classical spectacular features a mixture of popular classics, ranging from well-known movie themes and classical favourites to celebrated operatic arias led by our international guest tenor and soprano soloists.

 The Last Night of the Proms Classical Spectacular is an emotionally charged, fun, engaging event the whole family will love.
 It promises to be a night to remember for a long time to come.

 The second half features all the well-loved Last of Night of the Proms songs and British patriotic anthems you would expect such as "Land of Hope and Glory" (Elgar’s "Pomp and Circumstance March No. 1"), the Fantasia of British Sea Songs which includes "Rule Britannia", “Jerusalem", the National Anthem, and "Auld Lang Syne".